 * Which of the two did the father’s will?
-Jesus ends the parable making explicit his initial question.
+Jesus ends the parable by making explicit His initial question.
 The priests and elders answer promptly, the second!
-The answer came quickly because the matter concerned a familiar situation, well known and evident, one that they experienced in their own families and, most probably, practised by them (and by all of us) when they were young.
-Thus, in reality, the answer was a judgement not on the two sons in the parable, but also on themselves.
-By answering, the second, they were judging their own attitudes.
-For, in times past, they had so often told their father, "I will not go!" but then went under pressure of circumstances or because remorse led them to do that which the father asked.
+The answer came quickly because the matter concerned a familiar situation, well known and evident, one that they experienced in their own families and, most probably, practiced by them (and by all of us) when they were young.
+Thus, in reality, the answer was a judgment, not on the two sons in the parable, but also on themselves.
+By answering, the first, they were judging their own attitudes.
+For, in times past, they had so often told their father, "I will not go!" but then went under pressure of circumstances or because remorse led them to do what the father asked.
 In their reply they show themselves as if they were obedient children.

-* This is precisely the function or the "trap" of the parable, namely, to bring the listeners to feel involved in the story, so that, using their own experience for criterion, they would come to a value judgement of the story told in the parable.
-This judgement will soon be used as a key to apply the parable to life.
+* This is precisely the function or the "trap" of the parable, namely, to bring the listeners to feel involved in the story, so that using their own experience as criterion, they would come to a value judgment of the story told in the parable.
+This judgment will soon be used as a key to apply the parable to life.
 The same didactic procedure may be found also in the parable of the vineyard (Mt 21:41-46) and that of the debtors (Lk 7:40-46).

 * Thus, by means of the parable, Jesus turns everything upside down: those who were considered transgressors of the Law and therefore condemned, were in truth those who had obeyed God and tried to walk the way of justice, while those who considered themselves obedient to the Law of God, were in fact those who disobeyed God.

-* The reason for this harsh judgement from Jesus lies in the fact that the religious authorities, priests and elders, would not believe that John the Baptist came from God.
+* The reason for this harsh judgment from Jesus lies in the fact that the religious authorities, priests and elders, would not believe that John the Baptist came from God.
 The publicans and the prostitutes, however, believed.
-This means that for Jesus the contemplative outlook, that is, the ability to recognise the active presence of God in persons and things of life, was not in the priests not even among their leaders, but it was in those who were despised as sinners and unclean.
-It is easy to understand why these authorities decided to apprehend and kill Jesus, in fact, "when they heard these parables, the chief priests and the scribes realised he was speaking about them" (Mt 21:45-46).
+This means that for Jesus, the contemplative outlook, the ability to recognize the active presence of God in persons and things of life, was not in the priests, not even among their leaders.
+Yet it was in those who were despised as sinners and unclean.
+It is easy to understand why these authorities decided to apprehend and kill Jesus: “when they heard these parables, the chief priests and the scribes realized He was speaking about them” (Mt 21:45-46).

-* Anyone who wished to apply this parable today, would probably provoke the same anger that Jesus did through his conclusion.
+* Anyone who wishes to apply this parable today would probably provoke the same anger that Jesus did through his conclusion.
 The same thing happens today.
-Prostitutes, sinners, the ignorant, some women, children, lay people, workers, indios, black persons, prisoners, homosexuals, persons with AIDS, drunkards, drug addicts, divorced persons, married clergy, heretics, atheists, unmarried mothers, the unemployed, the illiterate, the sick, that is, all those marginalised as not part of the religious circle, these persons, frequently, have a sharper outlook in perceiving the way of justice rather than those of us who live all day in church and are part of the religious hierarchy.
-It is not because a person belongs to the religious hierarchy, therefore, that he or she has a pure outlook that allows him or her to perceive the things of God in life.
+Prostitutes, sinners, the ignorant, some women, children, lay people, workers, people of color, prisoners, homosexuals, persons with AIDS, drunkards, drug addicts, divorced persons, married clergy, heretics, atheists, unmarried mothers, the unemployed, the illiterate, the sick, that is, all those marginalized as not part of the religious circle, frequently have a sharper outlook in perceiving the way of justice than those of us who live all day in church and are part of the religious hierarchy.
+It is not just because a person belongs to the religious hierarchy, therefore, that he or she has an outlook that allows him or her to perceive the things of God in life.

 To throw light on the words of Jesus

 He came from the country, from Nazareth, a small town in Galilee.
-Now, this carpenter from Galilee, goes to Jerusalem and, without getting permission from the authorities, starts teaching the people in the square in front of the temple!
+Now, this carpenter from Galilee goes to Jerusalem and, without getting permission from the authorities, starts teaching the people in the square in front of the temple!
 He said new things.
 He spoke differently, divinely!
 The people were impressed by his way of teaching, "A new doctrine!
 Taught with authority!
 Different from that of the Scribes!
-(Mk 1:22.27).
-What Jesus did most was teach, it was a habit with him.
+(Mk 1:22, 27).
+What Jesus did most was teach, it was a habit with Him.
 Many times the Evangelists say that Jesus taught.
-If they do not always say what Jesus taught, it is not because they are not interested in the content, but because the content comes through not only in the teaching but also in the gestures and in his attitude to the people.
+If they do not always say what Jesus taught, it is not because they are not interested in the content, but because the content comes through not only in the teaching but also in the gestures and in His attitude toward the people.
 The content is never separate from the person who communicates it.
-The goodness and love that come through in his way of acting and of being with others are part of the content.
-They are like the "tempera", good content without goodness is like spilt milk.
+The goodness and love that come through in His way of acting and of being with others are part of the content.
+They are like the “tempera”; good content without goodness is like spilt milk.

 * Teaching through parables.

 Jesus taught above all through parables.
-He had an extraordinary capacity to find comparisons in order to explain the things of God, things not so evident, by means of simple and clear examples, which the people knew and experienced in their lives, in their daily struggle to survive.
+He had an extraordinary capacity to find comparisons in order to explain the things of God: things that are not so evident by means of simple and clear examples, which the people knew and experienced in their lives in their daily struggle to survive.
 This presupposes two things: keeping to the experiences of life and keeping to the things of God, of the Realm of God.

 Usually, Jesus does not explain the parables, but says, "Those who have ears to hear, listen!"
 Or "You have heard.
 Now try to understand!"
-For instance, the farmer who hears the parable of the seed, says, "I know what the seed that falls on the ground is all about!
+For instance, the farmer who hears the parable of the seed says, "I know what the seed that falls on the ground is all about!
 But Jesus said that this is connected with the Realm of God.
-What does he mean?"
-We can then imagine the long conversations and discussions of the people.
+What does He mean?"
+We can then imagine the long conversations and discussions among the people.
 Once a bishop asked the community, "Jesus said that we must be like salt.
 What is salt used for?"
-The community discussed this and, finally, came up with more than ten purposes for salt!
+The community discussed this and came up with more than ten purposes for salt!
 They then applied all this to the life of the community and discovered that to be salt is difficult and demanding.
 The parable had worked!

 6. Psalm 121